fluentform/fluentform-developer-docs/src/hooks/actions/_submission_hooks.md

 **Description**

-This action runs when tags have been added to a contact
+This action runs after all the actions are completed regarding the form submission and before the submission confirmation message.

 **Parameters**
 - `$submissionId` Submission ID